Illinois Holocaust Museum and Education Center

 The Illinois Holocaust Museum and Education Center is a museum located in Skokie, Illinois, near Chicago.
 According to the Center's mission statement, its founding principle is to "Remember the Past; Transform the Future."
 Its mission is to preserve the legacy of the Holocaust by honoring victims' memories and to educate in the service of combating hatred, prejudice, and indifference.
 The Museum fulfills its mission through its collections-based exhibitions and through education programs and other initiatives that promote human rights and the elimination of genocide.

 History

-The museum began in 1981 as the Holocaust Memorial Foundation of Illinois located in a storefront on Main Street in Skokie, Illinois.
+In 1981 the Holocaust Memorial Foundation of Illinois was founded.
+Shortly after, a 5,000 square foot museum was opened in 1984, located in a storefront on Main Street in Skokie, Illinois.
 The foundation and small museum were established as a response to a Neo-Nazi group's attempt to march through Skokie, in which many Holocaust survivors had settled in the decades following the atrocities.

-On April 19, 2009, the museum opened to the public in a new building with festivities including a keynote speech by Bill Clinton with Elie Wiesel in attendance.
+On April 19, 2009, the current museum opened to the public in a new building with festivities including a keynote speech by Bill Clinton with Elie Wiesel in attendance.
 President Barack Obama spoke through a recorded video message, as did Shimon Peres, president of Israel.

 Security arrangements at the museum were tightened after the United States Holocaust Memorial Museum shooting on June 10, 2009.
 Currently, the museum's volunteers include members of the Action Reconciliation Service for Peace and the Austrian Holocaust Memorial Service (since 2009) that work for the museum.

+In 2025, the museum was temporarily closed for extensive renovations.
+In the meantime, a location called Experience360 was opened in River North.